javascript-tutorial/en.javascript.info/1-js/04-object-basics/08-symbol/article.md

 Till now we've been using only strings.

-Now let's explore symbols, see what they can do good for us.
+Now let's explore symbols, see what they can do for us.

 ## Symbols